 NVC in the Wild

 Over the years I’ve encountered many people—friends, colleagues, clients—who are put off by the language of Nonviolent Communication (NVC).
 It’s too jargony, they say.
 Too artificial.
 And way too “woo-woo.”
 Whatever: they’re not having it.
 That’s pretty depressing for me as a trainer, but I get it because sometimes I don’t like the vocabulary of NVC either.
 And when I use those words, I can see that I’m asking people to meet me on my turf, instead of joining them on theirs.
 It’s as if I’ve learned Italian and I love Italian and I feel Italian—but now I’ve traveled to China and I’m still speaking Italian.
 Which is ineffective and, you know, mean.
 Over time I’ve come to believe that the core values of NVC are universal—but the formal language is not.

 SO THESE DAYS I’M ASKING MYSELF: Can I walk the walk without talking the talk?

 Can I practice the principles of NVC while still using everyday expressions?
 Can I find words that fit the occasion and honor the person I’m with?
 Because if I tell a teenager, “I noticed that you’re looking at the floor; are you feeling irritated because you want respect?” they’re just going to roll their eyes.
-And if I ask a CEO, “What needs are most alive for you in this moment?” that might be the end of our conversation.
+And if I ask a CEO, “What needs are most alive for you in this moment?” well, they may roll their eyes too.

-A friend of mine told me that when he first studied NVC (i.e., the enthusiastic/obnoxious phase), he was once extolling its virtues to his teenage daughter, who was stuck in the car with him on a road trip.
+A friend told me that when he first studied NVC (the enthusiastic/obnoxious phase), he was once extolling its virtues to his teenage daughter, who was stuck in the car with him.
 When my friend finally stopped to take a breath his daughter announced, “I don’t have any feelings, needs or requests.
 Move on.”